2012 NFL referee lockout: Week 1

 In the fourth quarter of the Seattle Seahawks – Arizona Cardinals game, the officials incorrectly awarded an extra timeout to Seattle.
 Seahawks receiver Doug Baldwin was injured on a play with only 46 seconds left in the game.
-By rule, an injury that requires a stop in play requires that a timeout should be charged.
+By rule, an injury that requires a stop in play in the final two minutes of the game requires that a timeout should be charged.
 The officials incorrectly did not charge the Seahawks their final timeout as they believed that if an injury happens while the clock is stopped that no timeout is charged.
 The error did not impact the result of the game, with the Cardinals winning 20–16.